 I use this amazing stuff in my hair.
-After washing with shampoo and rinsing, I put AVC on my head and comb it through with my fingers.
+After washing with shampoo and rinsing, I put AVC on my head and combed it through with my fingers.
 Before I get out of the shower, I turn the water to cool and rinse it out.

 Let me tell you, it has done wonders for my hair!

 My hair is thin, straight, flat, and unmanageable most days.
-Ever since I started using ACV, it has body, texture, and feels super soft!
+Ever since I started using ACV, it has body, and texture, and feels super soft!

 It’s acidic so it can help balance your scalps and hair’s PH.
 It can be overdone though, so I only use it 2 times a week.
 Another note: it can burn your scalp so always mix it with some water before applying!

-So, although this wasn’t technically a skincare tip, it works in with my routine, so I thought I’d share it 🙂
+So, although this wasn’t technically a skincare tip, it works with my routine, so I thought I’d share it 🙂

-Also Read: Simple Bathroom swaps for Natural Wellness
+Also Read: Simple Bathroom Swaps for Natural Wellness

 Dr. Bronner’s Castile Soap